 Students aged from 13 to 17 are welcome but must be joined by an adult who will accompany the student at all times.
-If the accompanying adult is not booked as a photographer on the workshop, then a donation is payable to the Cat Survival Trust on the day and lunch, refreshments and Trust membership is included; please contact us for details before booking.
+If the accompanying adult is not booked as a photographer on the workshop, then a donation is payable to the Cat Survival Trust on the day; please contact us for details before booking.

 The Cat Survival Trust